veebch/edify/README.md

 ## Add Autostart

-If you'd like the script to start automatically every time it is plugged in, you can set up a systemd service with the following:
+If you'd like the script to start automatically every time the Pi is plugged in to a power supply, you can set up a systemd service with the following:

 ```
 cat <<EOF | sudo tee /etc/systemd/system/edify.service